jameswhoughton/cushon/README.md

 - Initially customers can only select a single fund (however there should be scope to invest in multiple in the future)
 - We need to keep record of investments and make this visible to the user
 - I have been given a situation where a customer wishes to invest £25,000 into a fund (this is more than the annual ISA allowance).
-- There is no mention of the type of ISA (stocks and shares/LISA) so my solution will focus on a stocks and shares ISA but aim to be flexible enough to accomodate different ISA types at a later date.
+- There is no mention of the type of ISA (stocks and shares/LISA) so my solution will focus on a stocks and shares ISA but aim to be flexible enough to accommodate different ISA types at a later date.

 ## Customer journeys